-And if you'd like to drop in, you need to plan and book your tickets well in advance.
+If you'd like to drop in, though, you need to plan and book your tickets well in advance.
 Unlike Windsor Castle, the British monarch's weekend getaway, open whether the royal family is in residence or not, Balmoral (like Sandringham where the royals spend Christmas), is a private family estate.

 It is closed during August, September and October.
 Even when it is open to the public, only limited areas can be visited, but those give a fascinating insight into the private life of the British monarchy.

 Here's what you can see on a visit to Balmoral:

 - The Ballroom, which contains an exhibition of paintings, works of art, porcelain, the Balmoral Tartan Collection and other items from the Castle.
 This is the largest room at Balmoral and the only one actually open to the public.
 The rest of the interior is a private residence.
 Exhibitions in the Ballroom change from year to year so if you've visited once, you'll very likely see something different the next time you come.

 - The Carriage Hall Courtyard with its exhibitions of Royal Heraldry, commemorative china and displays of native wildlife in their natural habitat.Once again, exhibitions are likely to change from year to year in this area.
 In 2018, two special exhibitions are planned:

 "Crystals of Balmoral" is about gems discovered in the Cairngorms; how they were found and used during Queen Victoria's reign.
 The exhibition includes a selection of cairngorm quartz crystals, including a 50 lb smoky quartz crystal, as well as specimens of topaz and beryl.